 Like some of the other apps, you can also forecast a future of student loan freedom based on how you want to tweak your payment amounts and frequency, and it also allows you to get signed up for federal payment plans.
 If you feel like you need to take a break for a few months, instead of calling a loan office or collections agency and being placed on hold for hours, you can use the SLH Dashboard to place your loans in forbearance or deferment.

-If you need more money-saving tips and ways you can live on a budget while pulling yourself out of debt, check out some of our other blog posts!
+If you need more money-saving tips and ways you can live on a budget while pulling yourself out of debt, !